 - My husband and I still could not afford the rent and we had to move in with my parents

 - My job as a medical secretary was becoming more and more stressful, the workload was increasing and I was taking on more and more responsibility

 - I then started to suffer from extremely heavy periods and digestive problems.
 I became anaemic as a result and lost a lot of weight.

-With all of the above I was slowly deteriorating mentally and physically.
-I was suffering with daily pain, sleeplessness, fatigue, digestive issues and I was unable to do the one thing I enjoyed DANCE.
+With all of the above, I was slowly deteriorating mentally and physically.
+I was suffering from daily pain, sleeplessness, fatigue, digestive issues and I was unable to do the one thing I enjoyed DANCE.